-Capital One VentureOne is a Visa, not a Mastercard.
-More specifically, VentureOne is a Visa Signature card, which means it comes with a collection of perks provided by the Visa network.
-Travel benefits include roadside dispatch, rental car insurance, lost luggage reimbursement and travel accident.
-You can also use the VentureOne Visa in more than 200 countries and territories.… read full answer
+Capital One VentureOne is a Mastercard.
+That means it comes with a collection of perks provided by the Mastercard network.
+Travel benefits include rental car insurance, travel assistance services and emergency card services.
+You can also use the VentureOne Mastercard in more than 210 countries and territories.

-Capital One VentureOne Visa benefits:
+Capital One VentureOne Mastercard benefits

 Auto Rental Collision Damage Waiver.
 Covers you against damage or theft up to the actual cash value of the rental vehicle.
 Must purchase your entire rental with your VentureOne card and decline the rental company’s collision damage waiver.

-Travel Accident Insurance.
-Capital One will pay up to $250,000 for death or dismemberment caused by travel companies like airlines, trains and buses.
+Travel accident insurance: This benefit covers up to $250,000 for death or dismemberment caused by travel companies, including airlines, trains and buses.
 Cardholders, their spouses and any dependents younger than age 18 are covered.
-For an incident to be eligible for coverage, you must have paid the entire fare with your Venture card or miles.
+For an incident to be eligible for coverage, you must have paid the entire fare with your Capital One Venture card or miles.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
+This question was posted by WalletHub.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.

 Ad Disclosure: Certain offers that appear on this site originate from paying advertisers, and this will be noted on an offer’s details page using the designation "Sponsored", where applicable.
 Advertising may impact how and where products appear on this site (including, for example, the order in which they appear).
 At WalletHub we try to present a wide array of offers, but our offers do not represent all financial services companies or products.